farshed/farshed.github.io/src/content/blog/we-only-judge-ourselves.md

 One reason for this may be that we often rely on our own experiences and perspectives to understand others.
 So, we're more likely to interpret the behaviors and intentions of others in a way that aligns with our own behaviors and intentions.
 Based on this information, we can imagine two distinct personality archetypes, each of which lies on the opposite extremes of a spectrum.

+Almost everyone you know will fall somewhere between these two extremes.

 ## Positively Inclined Individual

 People on the very positive end of the spectrum usually tend to have the following set of traits.